Vedant6oyal/Liqvid_Dissertation/README.md

-# 🎓 Predictive Analysis of Student Dropout in E-Learning Platforms
+# 🎓 Predictive Analysis of Student Dropout in An E-Learning Platforms

 > **MSc Business Analytics Dissertation | UCL School of Management**
 > *Transforming 50M server logs into actionable retention insights*